West Haven, Connecticut: Colonial and revolutionary history

+Early attempts to incorporate

 While West Haven again attempted to incorporate as its own town in 1784, that attempt failed, primarily due to the protests of neighboring Milford, which opposed North Milford becoming part of the new town.
 West Haven and North Milford tried again in 1786 and 1787 with the same result.
 The two finally joined to become Orange (incorporated as a town in 1822).
 In 1921, West Haven split from Orange to become a separate town.
 It was incorporated as a city in 1961 and is known as "Connecticut's Youngest City", although it is also one of the state's oldest settlements.

+Economic history

+From colonial times until at least World War II, West Haven was heavily involved in shipping.
+Ships from West Haven sailed to the West Indies and South America for spices, silks, rum, sugar and similar items in return for local timber.
+More than 35 ship owners, ship builders, masters and captains from West Haven have been identified with that trade.
+Tall-masted trade ships were built in town by Scandinavian boat builders, and in World War II, pontoon craft and light weight Chris Craft were built in the community.

+Industry was also a major part of the local economy, starting with the West Haven and American Buckle Shops, which produced buckles, buttons, clips, and braces during the American Civil War.
+These factories were later joined by piano and organ companies.
+During World War II, Armstrong Rubber Company manufactured tires and rafts for the military.